arafat-ar13/Python-Cricket/README.md

 # Future plans
+* After each over, get an option to do a number of things:
+  * Continue with your usual bowling/batting.
+  When batting:
+    * View a list of your remaining players
+    * View your total team score
+    * View your players' scores
+    * View balls left
+    * See how many wickets you have left
+    If second innings batting:
+      * View your target
+      * View opponent team's total run
+  When bowling:
+    * An option to autoplay the remaining balls
+    * View opponent's total current run
+    * View opponent's wickets left
+    * View opponent's current batsmen
 * No one really quite likes or gets impressed by a text-based game (or any program for that matter) and I am sorry but I just don't know much GUI programming yet.
-So, in the future, I will include an option to autoplay when the user is batting or bowling.
+So, in the future, I will include an option to autoplay the whole bowling innings.
 Happy now?
 * Now, when any team wins, the basic text that gets displayed is "Team A won by [run] runs".
 I wish to change that someday to reflect the real Cricket game where they say "Team A won by [wicket] wickets" or "Team B won by [run] runs".
 That's a complex thing to implement and so will take a while.
 (This feature is minor and will get less attention)